Save time with unbiased, independent feedback on vendor solutions.

 revokes a person’s access and removes their account in AD and the HRMS.
 Ideally, the application tightly integrates with the identity provider, and creation, modification and deletion of accounts is synchronized.

-Azure AD supports such application integrations through system for cross-domain identity management (SCIM).
+Azure AD supports such application integrations through systems for cross-domain identity management (SCIM).
 When the application doesn’t support SCIM, Azure AD can achieve the objective of identity synchronization using federation protocols such

 as security assertion markup language (SAML) and Open ID Connect (OIDC).